kariminem/A-maze-ing/README.md

 A-maze-ing is a Python maze generator and solver built for the 42 curriculum.
-Given a plain-text configuration file, it generates a maze (perfect by default, meaning exactly one path between the entry and the exit), writes it to a file using a hexadecimal wall representation, and displays it — either as ASCII art in the terminal, or as an interactive graphical window using MiniLibX (MLX).
+Given a plain-text configuration file, it generates a maze (perfect by default, meaning exactly one path between the entry and the exit), writes it to a file using a hexadecimal wall representation, and displays it, either as ASCII art in the terminal, or as an interactive graphical window using MiniLibX (MLX).
 The maze always contains a visible "42" shape made of permanently closed cells, unless the maze is too small to fit it, in which case an error is printed and generation continues without it.